delphix/linux-pkg/README.md

 `DEFAULT_PACKAGE_GIT_URL` in config.sh to your forked git repository and skip to step 6.

-You can fetch the upstream source code by running:
+You can fetch the upstream source code from an Ubuntu source package by running:

 ```
-./buildpkg.sh -i <package>
+cd packages/<package>/tmp/
+mkdir source
+cd source
+apt-get source <upstream-source-package>
+cd ..
+mv source/"<upstream-source-package>"*/ repo
+cd repo
+git init
+git checkout -b repo-HEAD
+git add -f .
+git commit -m '<insert commit message here>'
 ```

-This will automatically fetch the code into `packages/<package>/tmp/repo` and initialize it as a git repository.
+TODO: create a command that will run the steps above.
+It used to be done by `buildpkg.sh -i`, but this logic has been removed.

 #### Step 4.
 Create a developer repository